 Of the various Lives I’ve featured here the so-called documentaries done by the BBC and PBS are the weakest; the various movie versions are generally better; but it is the animated films which are the closest to the original story, and manage to get the most information over.

-This film was made originally in Thailand (here it is dubbed into Vietnamese) and at four hours is by far the most detailed and informative of the cartoon Lives I know, closely following the traditional story as found in the commentaries and later Pali works.
+This film was made originally in Thailand and at almost five hours is by far the most detailed and informative of the animated Lives I know, closely following the traditional story as found in the commentaries and later Pali works.

 The film is well drawn, well paced, and colourful, and is a mine of information and would bear watching more than one time.
 Probably the best way to watch it though is to download it first and watch it over a couple of nights.

 if the video does not appear on the page, please first try reloading the page, and if that doesn’t work, leave a comment so I can update the page (the comment is not published)